ASPA Conference 2022 – Late Breaking Abstracts

 Methods: A brief explanation of what was done and how it was done.
 For research projects: this should include study design, participants (include sample size), measures and analyses.
 For other types of work: provide a brief explanation of what you did if the activity was program implementation, policy development, etc., or protocol used if a systematic review.

 Results: Explicitly describe the main findings or outcomes of the research (include some data) or for other types of work describe the activities or work that were done.
-Do not submit an abstract based on data yet to be collected/analysed or activities/work yet to be completed.
+We discourage the submission of abstracts based on data yet to be collected/analysed or activities/work yet to be completed.
+However, trial protocols of longitudinal studies and randomised controlled trials will be considered for presentation as e-posters

 Conclusions: Briefly explain what the results mean, what are the implications in terms of the advancement of physical activity research, policy, advocacy and/or practise.
 What is the impact or significance of the outcomes to the field?